 Sorry for not having more information about BAT cars.
 I hope anyhow this information will reach you in due time.

 Giovanna adds that she was a very young child when the Berlinetta Aerodinamica Tecnica cars were designed by her father...but she does recall the following story her Babbo told her as a little girl:

-Part VI: The Zenith of his Career -
+Part VII: The Zenith of his Career - Scaglione's Independent Sixties